CameoThe Three Stooges make an appearance in the game.

 Eventually the bug was actually found and fixed, but everybody decided that the message was so appropriate it should be there, so they added the message as normal code when the game exited.
 But whenever I see a "Thank you for playing " message, I remember that late-night half-mad hack, and grin.

-There was also a special edition of this game that contained a T-shirt and the hint book, plus the box was autographed by Lord British.
+Special EditionAvailable by pre-order from Origin only, there was also a Special Edition of this game that contained a T-shirt and the hint book, plus the box was autographed in gold ink by Lord British.